michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 - v: raise the nap of (fabrics)
 - v: ruffle (one's hair) by combing the ends towards the scalp, for a full effect
 ### Family
-tease: teased, teaser, teases, teasing+;teaser: teasers;teasing: teasingly, teasings
+- tease: teased, teaser, teases, teasing+
+- teaser: teasers
+- teasing: teasingly, teasings
 ### Examples
 - He becomes aggressive toward his brothers easily and manipulates the little ones into teasing or excluding each other from playing.
 - While compensation is wildly disparate in both situations, McCullough insisted that there was no teasing, bullying or pecking order when he played for either squad.